bloom-solutions/bloom_trade_client-rails/README.md

 Sometimes you would want to run the sync job manually for testing purposes, here's how to do it:

-1. Make sure that your sidekiq worker is up and running, the job runs other asynchronous jobs.
+1. Open the rails console
-2. Open the rails console and call `BloomTradeClient::ExchangeRates::SyncJob.new.perform`.
+2. `BloomTradeClient::ExchangeRates::SyncJob.new.perform`

 #### Getting conversion and direct rates from a currency pair